UKX 100 Stock Index

 Margin Requirement Per 1 Lot - £ 70

-NB: Even though general trend is generally upward, as a trader you've to factor in daily market volatility, on some days the index might oscillate or even retrace, index market retracement may also be significant at times & therefore as a trader you need to time your entry precisely using this trade strategy: Indices trade strategy & at the same time use proper money management rules just in case of more unexpected volatility in the market trend.
-About money management rules in index topics: What is index money management and stock index trading money management methods.
+NB: Even though general trend is generally move upward, as a trader you've to factor in daily market volatility, on some days the stock index may move in a range or even retrace, market retracement might also be significant at times and hence as a trader you need to time your trade entry precisely when using this trade strategy: trade strategy & at the same time use proper equity management principles just in case of more unexpected volatility in the market.
+About equity management principles in index topics: What's index money management & index money management methods.